-Hana Weaver: They are currently listed as an endemic subspecies, but in fact, appear to differ greatly from other Sharp-shins in the Americas.
-The Puerto Rican form is physically smaller than that are more deeply colored and thighs more the Sharpy we commonly see in North America, rufescent than their mainland counterpart.
+Hana Weaver: They are currently listed as an endemic subspecies, but in fact, appear to differ greatly from other Sharp-shins in the Americas. the Sharpy we commonly see in North America, rufescent than their mainland counterpart.
 They

 Markus Jais: How many Sharp-shinned Hawks are there currently in Puerto Rico?